 If you suspect that “The Lean Startup” is about creating a business on the cheap, think again.
-This just one of many misconceptions that seem to be associated with the title.
+This is just one of many misconceptions that seem to be associated with the title.
 On the contrary, this book by Eric Ries offers an insightful strategy for businesses that want to grow in the shortest time span possible.

 Meanwhile, “The 4-Hour Workweek” (4HWW) is regarded as the Bible of lifestyle design and the ultimate book for digital nomads and entrepreneurs who are getting started.
 On the flip-side, it’s not really about working only 4-hours per week and that’s precisely where the misconceptions start for this book by Tim Ferriss.

 In this article, we take a look through some of the most common misconceptions in these two books and what the authors really had in mind when putting these invaluable resources together: